Pantheon on fedora 30 Guide

 Due to the differences between debian / ubuntu and fedora-based distributions, some of the Settings plugs for Switchboard are not working as expected on fedora.
 I had hoped to get at least some issues fixed in time for fedora 30, but due to lack of time and help, this didn’t happen.

-• Date and Time: This plug doesn’t work correctly on fedora, probably because of differences in date / time and timezone system setup.
+- Date and Time: This plug doesn’t work correctly on fedora, probably because of differences in date / time and timezone system setup.

-• Locale: Because it relies on an apt-based backend for checking and installing language support, this obviously can’t work on fedora (and all other systems not derived from debian).
+-based backend for checking and installing language support, this obviously can’t work on fedora (and all other systems not derived from debian). - Power: This plug relies on some weird and broken components that don’t

-• Power: This plug relies on some weird and broken components that don’t work at all with recent versions of GNOME (for example, dpms-helper).
+work at all with recent versions of GNOME (for example,

-• Parental Controls: With no time to verify that this actually works as advertised, I do not feel comfortable with including this in the official fedora repositories.
+, the default firewall on fedora. - Parental Controls: With no time to verify that this actually works as advertised, I do not feel comfortable with including this in the official fedora repositories.

 More details and links to all upstream issues can be found listed on the TODO page.